sebahadin/sebahadin/README.md

 ## 🧑‍💻 About Me

 🎓 Computer Science major at NYU Abu Dhabi
-⚙️ Skilled in backend systems, SQL optimization, and scalable full-stack apps
+⚙️ Skilled in backend systems, working with SQL, and scalable full-stack apps
 📈 Strong math and economics background applied to intelligent systems
 🌍 Passionate about building reliable, efficient, and impactful software